Join CityClub

 CityRise Verdict: Work Progressing well

 Situated in Holbeck Urban Village, CEG Temple is a mixed-use project being delivered by developer CEG.
 The scheme comprises several individual projects, namely One Global Square, Globe Point, Drapers Yard and Temple Works.
 With nearly 200,000 sq ft of office space the area will become a new commercial hub in Leeds and increase the footfall to South Bank dramatically.
-Its proximity to Leeds central train station and strategic location in the city has seen all office space pre-leased before being anywhere near completion.
+The projects proximity to Leeds central train station and strategic location in the city has seen all office space pre-leased before being anywhere near completion.

 Much like the rest of the South Bank projects there has been plenty of consultation around the incorporation of public spaces and other local amenities.
 CEG Temple is no different and will be improving outdoor spaces and providing lots of new amenities such as café’s, restaurants, bars, pharmacies and supermarkets.
-Holbeck Urban Village will be transformed into an exciting place to live and work, helping South Bank realise its ambitions.
-CEG Temple will be credited for much of this transformation.

 Looking forwards, CEG are not planning on slowing down and, instead, are focusing on developing on more sites in the area.
 In fact, they have achieved further outline planning for up to 1.1m sq ft of office space, retail, leisure, hotel, health, education and community uses, and up to 750 new homes.
 This will be delivered in five phases over 12 years and become a new gateway to the city.